Charnel house: North America

 A charnel house is also a structure commonly seen in some Native American societies of the Eastern United States.
 Major examples are the Hopewell cultures and Mississippian cultures.

 These houses were used specifically for mortuary services and, although they required many more resources to build and maintain than a crypt, they were widely used.
 They offered privacy and shelter as well as enough workspace for mortuary proceedings.
 These proceedings included cremation (in the included crematorium) as well as defleshing of the body before the cremation.

+At some Middle Woodland mound sites, burial mounds were constructed over pits that served to contain human remains and associated mortuary activity before final burial arrangements.

 Once the houses had served their purpose, they were burned to the ground and covered by earth, creating a sort of burial mound.

 Anthropologist William F. Romain in Mysteries of the Hopewell notes that these charnel houses were built in the form of a square, and their diagonals could be aligned to the direction of maximum and minimum moon-sets both north and south.